Netflix/PigPen/README.md

 ![](logo.png)

-PigPen is a map-reduce abstraction for Clojure.
-It is written on top of [Apache Pig](http://pig.apache.org/), but you don't need to know much about Pig to use it.
+PigPen is map-reduce for Clojure.
+It compiles to [Apache Pig](http://pig.apache.org/), but you don't need to know much about Pig to use it.

 ##What is PigPen?